ethersphere/swarm-guide/contents/usage/act.rst

 The only way to fetch the access controlled content in this case would be to request the hash through one of the nodes that were granted access and/or posses the granted private key (and that the requesting node has been started with the appropriate ``bzzaccount`` that is associated with the relevant key) - either the local node that was used to upload the content or the node which was granted access through its public key.

-**Protecting content with Elliptic curve keys (multiple grantees):**
+ **Protecting content with Elliptic curve keys and passwords (multiple grantees):**

 .. note:: The ``act`` strategy requires a ``bzzaccount`` to encrypt with.
 The most comfortable option in this case would be the same ``bzzaccount`` you normally start your Swarm node with - this will allow you to access your content seamlessly through that node at any given point in time

-.. note:: the ``act`` strategy expects a grantee public-key list to be communicated to the CLI.
-This is done using the ``--grant-keys`` flag.
+.. note:: the ``act`` strategy expects a grantee public-key list and/or a list of permitted passwords to be communicated to the CLI.
+This is done using the ``--grant-keys`` flag and/or the ``--password`` flag.
 Grantee public keys are expected to be in an *secp256 compressed* form - 66 characters long string (e.g. ``02e6f8d5e28faaa899744972bb847b6eb805a160494690c9ee7197ae9f619181db``).
 Each grantee should appear in a separate line.
+Passwords are also expected to be line-separated.
 Comments and other characters are not allowed.

 .. code-block:: bash

-	$ swarm --bzzaccount 2f1cd699b0bf461dcfbf0098ad8f5587b038f0f1 access new act --grant-keys /path/to/public-keys/file <REF>
+	$ swarm --bzzaccount 2f1cd699b0bf461dcfbf0098ad8f5587b038f0f1 access new act --grant-keys /path/to/public-keys/file --password /path/to/passwords/file <REF>
 	4b964a75ab19db960c274058695ca4ae21b8e19f03ddf1be482ba3ad3c5b9f9b

 The returned hash ``4b964a75ab19db960c274058695ca4ae21b8e19f03ddf1be482ba3ad3c5b9f9b`` is the hash of the access controlled manifest.

-As with the ``pk`` strategy - the only way to fetch the access controlled content in this case would be to request the hash through one of the nodes that were granted access and/or posses the granted private key (and that the requesting node has been started with the appropriate ``bzzaccount`` that is associated with the relevant key) - either the local node that was used to upload the content or one of the nodes which were granted access through their public keys.
+The access controlled content could be accessed in one of the following ways:

+1. Request the hash through one of the nodes that were granted access and/or posses the granted private key (and that the requesting node has been started with the appropriate ``bzzaccount`` that is associated with the relevant key) - either the local node that was used to upload the content or one of the nodes which were granted access through their public keys
+2. Request the hash with HTTP authentication using one of the granted passwords

 HTTP usage
 ----------